 So far, XtreemFS only supports read-only replication.
 Read-only replication requires files to be immutable (i.e. 'read-only'), which implies that once a file has been replicated, it can no longer be modified.
-The benefit of read-only replicas is that XtreemFS can guarantee sequential replica consistency without at a low cost; since files are no longer modified when replicated, no overhead is caused to rule out inconsistent replicas.
+The benefit of read-only replicas is that XtreemFS can guarantee sequential replica consistency at a low cost; since files are no longer modified when replicated, no overhead is caused to ensure replica consistency.